Getting Started

 docker ps

-Install DSAIL as a System Service
+Install the Jaxon Platform as a System Service

 -